richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 A wildcard in a presented identifier can only match exactly one label in a reference identifier.
 This specification covers only wildcard characters in presented identifiers, not wildcard characters in reference identifiers or in DNS domain names more generally.
-Therefore the use of wildcard characters as described herein is not to be confused with DNS wildcard matching, where the "\*" label always matches at least one whole label and sometimes more; see {{DNS-CONCEPTS, Section 4.3.3}} and {{DNS-WILDCARDS}}.
+Therefore, the use of wildcard characters as described herein is not to be confused with DNS wildcard matching, where the "\*" label always matches at least one whole label and sometimes more; see {{DNS-CONCEPTS, Section 4.3.3}} and {{DNS-WILDCARDS}}.